Sitting Duck

 She passed the cigarette to me.
 I said nothing.

-“It’s like,” she said, “and this is going to be fucked up but like, if she died in some tragic accident or if there was an incurable sickness, I would be sad, of course, but I would also be–I dont know,” she paused, looking onto her lawn, like she was briefly living alone in this life.
+“It’s like,” she said, “and this is going to be fucked up but like, if he died in some tragic accident or if there was an incurable sickness, I would be sad, of course, but I would also be–I dont know,” she paused, looking onto her lawn, like she was briefly living alone in this life.
 I turned to her and unintentionally blew smoke in her face, out of the corner of my mouth.

 “Relieved.”